michmattera/HerBody/README.md

 ## Acknowledgements

 - To my amazing girlfriend Dani.
-For listening to me worry about this project, to keeping me relaxed even after a really long day, and keeping me positive :)
+For listening to me worry about this project, keeping me relaxed even after a long day, and for keeping me positive :)
 - My family and my friends to helped me test out everything.
-- My tutors and my mentor to have saved me in the most difficult moments, thank you.
+- My tutors and my mentor have saved me in the most difficult moments, thank you.